ayush-kumar-1/lovelace/Data Quality/Data Quality.md

 # Data Quality
+## Why Data Quality?
+The field of machine learning is built upon the assumption that we can use examples to train statistical models to pick up on patterns.
+If patterns within the data a

+## What is Data Quality?
 Ensuring the quality of data is key to ensuring model performance, preventing data drift, and creating interpretability.

 ![[Dimensions of Data Quality.png]]